arthurnn/twirp-ruby/README.md

 ### Protobuf or JSON

 Clients use Protobuf by default.
-To make a client that uses JSON encoding, set the content_type option:
+To use JSON, set the `content_type` option:

 ```ruby
 c = Example::HelloWorldClient.new("http://localhost:3000", content_type: "application/json")